libavg/libavg/sphinxdoc/app.rst

         .. py:method:: onInit()

             Called by a libavg timer as soon as the main loop starts.
+At this point in time, the window has been created and all render functions are available.
             Build the application node tree here.

         .. py:method:: onStartup()

-            Called before libavg has been setup, just after the App().run() call.
+            Called before libavg has been setup, just after the :samp:`App().run()` call.
+            The window has not been created at this time.

 keyboardmanager Module